 Sending Office: Hastings, Alcee L.

-If you would like to become a cosponsor or have any additional questions regarding this important legislation, please contact Elena Kochnowicz in my office at
+If you have any questions or would like to become an original cosponsor, please contact Elena Kochnowicz at

 Alcee L. Hastings